willis936/nixie-clock-ice/README.md

 15. Use an ambient light detector to automatically adjust nixie tube brightness.
 16. Have a user-selectable manual brightness mode.
 17. Use a potentiometer to set the brightness in manual brightness mode.
-18. Run a nixie tube anti-poisoning routine once a day (cycle through all digits at reasonably high brightness for a minute).
+18. Run a nixie tube anti-poisoning routine once a day (cycle through all digits at high brightness for a minute).
 19. Have a user-selectable mode to enable daily anti-poisoning routine
 20. Have a user-selectable mode to force anti-poisoning routine on indefinitely.
 21. Have a user-selectable 12-hour / 24-hour display mode.